scrapy/scrapy/docs/intro/install.rst

 Installing Scrapy
 =================

-Scrapy runs on Python 2.7 and Python 3.6.
+Scrapy runs on Python 2.7 and Python 3.3 or above (except on Windows where Python 3.6 is required).

 If you’re already familiar with installation of Python packages, you can install Scrapy and its dependencies from PyPI with::